Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-The above PMF is just about strong and coherent enough to seed the galactic dynamo mechanism, which explains the observed $\mu$Gauss magnetic fields of the galaxies \cite{acd}.
-Note that, being due to the same cause (the hypercharge perturbations), the PMF and the curvature perturbation are correlated, which implies that overdensities are more intensely magnetised that the surrounding matter.
+The above PMF is just about strong and coherent enough to seed the galactic dynamo mechanism, which explains the observed $\mu$G magnetic fields of the galaxies \cite{acd}.\footnote{The galactic magnetic fields can also magnetise the intergalactic medium by expulsion, e.g. through the Parker instability~\cite{parker}.} Note that, being due to the same cause (the perturbations of the $W$ bosons of the unbroken GUT), the PMF and the curvature perturbation (in the isotropic case) are correlated, which implies that overdensities are more intensely magnetised than the surrounding matter.
 This may assist gravitational collapse and the formation of Population~III stars and quasars by removing angular momentum \cite{ang}.

-All in all, we have shown that, in a single stroke, we can generate both the observed curvature perturbation $\zeta$ in the Universe and the galactic magnetic fields, using nothing more that the gauge field content of the standard model.
-However, we need to go beyond the standard model to generate the superhorizon spectrum of hypercharge perturbations, which we postulated at the beginning.
-Similarly, we need to keep the gauge invariance of the hypercharge broken until the electroweak phase transition, to maintain the hypercharge condensate~physical.